Smart storage solutions for small bathrooms

 You will be spoilt for choice when it comes to choosing a vanity sink.
 Do the smart thing and choose one with storage and you will never look back.
 They come in all sizes, styles and colours and you can even find matching tall cabinets, if that is what you need.

-Featured below: If you are looking to create that luxury hotel style bathroom, the new Lusso range of hotel inspired vanity units are what you are looking for!
+Featured below: If you are looking to create that luxury hotel-style bathroom, the new Lusso range of vanity units are what you are looking for!
 This new range of vanity units were designed by their own in-house designers and are totally exclusive to Lusso Stone.
 This is the PIANA 1000 which we chose for our ensuite bathroom.
+Taking storage solutions for small bathrooms to another level.